MoneySavingExpert.com homepage

 The insurance industry doesn't have the best customer-service reputation and while a provider may be good for some, it can be hell for others.

 Common problems include claims either not being paid out on time, not at all, or even an undervaluation of your car (by the insurer) as a result of a total loss claim.
 Other reasons to complain can also be unfair charges for changing your address, drivers, car, or exclusions being hidden in small print.
-Also, It's always worth trying to call your provider first, but, if not, then…
+Also, it's always worth trying to call your provider first, but, if not, then…

 Unfortunately there are several reasons for this.
 Young drivers are less experienced than older road users, bringing them into a higher risk category with insurers.
-Less experienced drivers are more likely to have more accidents, and therefore put in more claims to their insurers – so insurance companies make their premiums more expensive to compensate.
+Less experienced drivers are more likely to have more accidents, and therefore put in more claims to their insurers – so insurance companies make their policies more expensive to compensate.

 Beware 'pay monthly' options – usually the insurer just loans you the annual cost and then charges interest on top at hideous rates.
 As the average cost for a 20-24-year-old is over £900, paying by installments can easily add in excess of another £200 to your premium.